voliva/safe-decimal/README.md

 Library that solves the `0.1 + 0.2 != 0.3` problem with fractions, avoiding numbers with recurring decimals.

-WIP - This package is not exporting anything yet, and it's experimental
+WIP - This package is experimental

 ## Usage